Roy G. Perry College of Engineering

 Purpose and Goals

 The modern mission of the Roy G. Perry College of Engineering, in the new millennium, is to sustain an infrastructure that will attract and maintain a world-class faculty that produces graduates with the highest level of professional standards.
 These graduates will be prepared for a career of life-long learning that will result in leaders, productive workers, innovators and entrepreneurs who will positively impact the increasingly multi-disciplinary and diverse national economy.
-The College serves as a value added partner within the University to meet the challenge to excel in education and research in engineering, engineering technology, and computer science; and to service and relevance to regional, national, and global communities.
+The College serves as a value added partner within the University to meet the challenge to excel in education and research in engineering and computer science; and to service regional, national, and global communities.

 This mission is accomplished through the following six goals: